-- Candidates will typically have 5 years of experience with software development in one or more programming languages.
+- Experience with software development in one or more programming languages.

 - Experience working in computing, distributed systems, storage, or networking.

-- Expertise in designing, analyzing, and troubleshooting large-scale distributed systems.
+- Experience in designing, analyzing, and troubleshooting large-scale distributed systems.

 - Ability to debug, optimize code, and to automate routine tasks.

-- Systematic problem-solving approach, coupled with effective verbal and written communication skills.
+- Excellent problem-solving approach, and verbal and written communication skills.

 About the job

 Site Reliability Engineering (SRE) combines software and systems engineering to build and run large-scale, massively distributed, fault-tolerant systems.
 SRE ensures that Google Cloud's services—both our internally critical and our externally-visible systems—have reliability, uptime appropriate to customer's needs and a fast rate of improvement.
 Additionally SRE’s will keep an ever-watchful eye on our systems capacity and performance.

 Much of our software development focuses on optimizing existing systems, building infrastructure and eliminating work through automation.
 On the SRE team, you’ll have the opportunity to manage the complex challenges of scale which are unique to Google Cloud, while using your expertise in coding, algorithms, complexity analysis and large-scale system design.
 SRE's culture of diversity, intellectual curiosity, problem solving and openness is key to its success.
 Our organization brings together people with a wide variety of backgrounds, experiences and perspectives.
 We encourage them to collaborate, think big and take risks in a blame-free environment.
 We promote self-direction to work on meaningful projects, while we also strive to create an environment that provides the support and mentorship needed to learn and grow.